-(a) Regulators should consider requiring firms to disclose meaningful information to customers and clients around their use of AI and ML that impact client outcomes.

-(b) Regulators should consider what type of information they may require from firms using AI and ML to ensure they can have appropriate oversight of those firms.
+- (a) Regulators should consider requiring firms to disclose meaningful information to customers and clients around their use of AI and ML that impact client outcomes. - (b) Regulators should consider what disclosures they may require from firms using AI and ML to ensure they can have appropriate oversight of those firms.

 Firms should disclose meaningful information to customers and clients around their use of AI and ML algorithms that impact their outcomes.
+A majority of respondents to the Consultation Report agreed with this measure, and some expressed concerns that the measure should be proportionate to the risks and the services being provided.
 The objective is to disclose sufficient information to enable clients to understand the nature of, and key characteristics of the products and services that they are receiving, and how they are impacted by the use of the technology.
 Firms should consider the level of detail necessary to satisfy the disclosure objective.
 This transparency should aim to provide, on a non-discriminatory basis, all relevant parties with the necessary information to evaluate, to the extent possible, the benefits and risks associated with the technology.